-Did you know that you can use science to determine if an egg is hard boiled or raw (without cracking the shell of course)?
+Did you know that you can use science to determine if an egg is hard-boiled or raw without cracking the shell?
 It’s true!
-Just spin the eggs on a hard surface and observe what happens next.
+Just give the eggs a spin and observe what happens next!

 Bonus, this experiment also comes in handy if you can’t remember which eggs in your fridge are hard-boiled and which ones aren’t!

 - 2 Raw Eggs

 Step 2 – Carefully take one egg out of the bowl and spin it on the table.
 Observe what happens.
-Does the egg continue spin or does it stop spinning very quickly?
+Does the egg continue to spin or does it stop spinning very quickly?
 Write down your findings.

 Helpful Tip: It is important to spin the egg on a hard flat surface.

 Step 3 – Next, repeat with the other two eggs.
 Observing and writing down the behavior each time.
 When you are finished review your observations.
 Did the eggs all behave the same?
 You probably noticed that one of the eggs behaved differently than the other two.
 This is the hard-boiled egg.
 Do you know why it behaved differently?

 While the two eggs look and feel the same, there is a big difference in what’s inside the eggs.
 Inside the raw egg, the egg white and egg yolk are fluid and can move around inside the shell.
 Inside the hard-boiled egg however, the egg white and egg yolk are solid and do not move around inside the shell.

-When you spin the hard boiled egg, everything moves together and the egg will continue in a smooth spinning motion.
-However, when you spin the raw egg, the fluid inside moves around and cause the egg to wobble and stop spinning.
+When you spin the hard-boiled egg, everything moves together and the egg will continue in a smooth spinning motion.
+However, when you spin the raw egg, the fluid inside moves around and causes the egg to wobble.

 More Science Fun